valesalmon/Labnotebook_Salmon/_posts/2024-04-12-PocID_COTS_RAPID.md

 DNA was extracted with[Zymo Research Quick-DNA™ 96 Kit D3010](https://github.com/hputnam/Putnam_Lab_Notebook/blob/master/images/_d3010_d3011_d3012_quick-dna_96_kit.pdf)

-First 200µl of DNA/RNA Shield (Zymo Research Cat # R1100-250) containing the lysed sample was moved to a new microfuge tube and mixed with 200µl of new DNA/RNA Shield.
-The samples were extracted according to the manufacturer’s instructions for samples stored in DNA/RNA Shield including the addition of 20µl of Proteinase K (20mg ml-1).
-Samples were eluted in 50µl of kit Elution Buffer warmed to 65°C and DNA was assessed with a 1.5% agarose gel in 1x TAE buffer (Tris base, acetic acid and EDTA) run at for 45 mins at 100 V and stained with Biotium GelGreen Nucleic Acid Gel Stain (10,000X in Water Fisher Cat NC9728313).
+First 150µl of new DNA/RNA Shield was added to a 96 well plate ProtK added
+150µl of sample added to each well

+The samples were extracted according to the manufacturer’s instructions for samples stored in DNA/RNA Shield including the addition of 15µl of Proteinase K (20mg ml-1).

+Page 10 of kit protocol
+4 additions of 400µl of mix
+spin speeds 1000, 1000, 2500, 2500 rcf

-DNA extractions were completed on 11 April 2024 and DNA stored at -20°C
+Samples were eluted in 60µl of kit Elution Buffer warmed to 70°C. DNA extractions were completed on 11 April 2024 and DNA stored at -20°C

 #### Samples